 With 150+ local exhibitors, all-day entertainment and a mega-adoption event with more than 100 pets available for adoption, this free event attracts so many attendees that we feel compelled to share some tips with you below.

 Las Vegas, NV- Pet lovers in the Las Vegas area should get their four-legged friends ready for the 2016 Vegas Pet Expo™ at the Cashman Center Saturday, May 21, and Sunday, May 22, 2016.
-This free indoor event attracts thousands of pet lovers looking to enjoy a day out with their furry, feathered or reptilian pals!
+This free indoor event attracts thousands of pet lovers looking to enjoy a weekend out with their furry, feathered or reptilian pals!